justbuyxeqt/xeqtbot/README.md

 ## Your FAQ is incorrect or incomplete, you are stupid

 Please submit a PR!
 All you have to do is edit the appropriate `.md` file in [./faq](./faq) and once it's merged, your update should be reflected the next time XEQTbot is summoned (DMs are checked every 5 minutes).
-If you are creating a new file in [./faq](./faq), don't forget to register its corresponding trigger word(s) in [this file](./triggers.md)
+If you are creating a new `.md` file in [./faq](./faq), please give it a descriptive yet succinct name, and register its corresponding trigger word(s) in [this file](./triggers.md).

 When contributing, please keep in mind that the target audience is one who may be new at investing with limited knowledge.
-Use easy to understand terms and link to other beginner friendly sources like Ben Felix, Canadian Couch Potato, Bogleheads, etc.
+Use easy to understand terms and link to other beginner friendly sources like Ben Felix, existing resources from /r/PersonalFinanceCanada, Canadian Couch Potato, Bogleheads, etc.